-U.S., NATO prepare to sharpen eastern defenses if Russia invades Ukraine
+West prepares to sharpen eastern defenses if Russia invades Ukraine

 “If Russia really wants less NATO close to the borders, they get the opposite,” Stoltenberg said Feb.
 7 during a joint news conference with Polish President Andrzej Duda.
 “We saw that after 2014 when Russia went in and annexed Crimea and went into Donbas,” referring to Russian-backed separatist enclaves in eastern Ukraine.

 For years, the United States had been drawing down forces and removing weaponry from Europe, as NATO cast about for a new mission in the aftermath of the Cold War.
-But after Russia invaded Ukraine in 2014 and annexed Crimea, Washington and its European allies changed course, again seeing the need to mount defenses against a threat emanating from Moscow — particularly in newer NATO member states close to Russia.
+But after Russia invaded Ukraine in 2014 and annexed Crimea, Washington and its European allies changed course, again seeing the need to mount defenses against a threat emanating from Moscow, particularly in newer NATO member states close to Russia.

-After 2014, NATO deployed battleships to the eastern part of the alliance for the first time, and in 2016, the alliance established combat-ready battle groups in the Baltic countries and Poland.
+In the years after 2014, NATO established combat-ready battle groups in the Baltic countries and Poland.
 Those multinational forces, totaling about 4,500, are led by the United States in Poland, Germany in Lithuania, Canada in Latvia and Britain in Estonia.

 NATO also set up a multinational brigade in Romania, as well as an air policing mission, and established the Very High Readiness Joint Task Force, or the VJTF, a unit on alert to deploy to NATO threats at a moment’s notice.

-The United States has been supporting eastern flank allies on a bilateral basis, as well, by, for example, periodically rotating a U.S. armored battalion through Lithuania, a combat aviation brigade through Latvia and U.S. Special Operations Forces through all three Baltic countries.
+The United States also has been supporting eastern flank allies on a bilateral basis by, for example, periodically rotating a U.S. armored battalion through Lithuania, a combat aviation brigade through Latvia and U.S. Special Operations Forces through all three Baltic countries.
 The U.S. Army also established a forward command post in Poznan, Poland, to oversee rotational forces in Europe.

 If Russia invades Ukraine, such activities are likely to grow in scope and quantity.

-The alliance is considering placing combat-ready battle groups — like the ones currently operating in Poland and the Baltics — in Romania, Bulgaria, Slovakia and Hungary, according to a NATO diplomat, who, like others, spoke on the condition of anonymity to discuss internal deliberations.
+The alliance is considering placing combat-ready battle groups — such as the ones already operating in Poland and the Baltics — in Romania, Bulgaria, Slovakia and Hungary, according to a NATO diplomat who, like others, spoke on the condition of anonymity to discuss internal deliberations.
 The diplomat said any additional rotations through those countries would depend on whether the host government is willing to accept them.

 The United States would also almost certainly step up the rotation of U.S. forces through eastern NATO member states, as well, the diplomat and a U.S. official added.
-A senior defense official said that “there have been discussions, but no decisions” about more permanent moves.
+A senior defense official said that “there have been discussions but no decisions” about more permanent moves.

 NATO is also likely expand exercises, training programs and intelligence collection, as well as air policing missions and maritime deployments in the Black Sea and the Baltic Sea, the diplomat said.